Frequently Asked Questions

 Where are your bathrooms located at NDBC?

 This seems like a strange question, doesn't it?
 That is until you are walking around looking lost, but too embarrassed to ask someone!
 In the old building there are men's and women's bathrooms, right outside of the gym.
 There is also a family bathroom located in the church basement that is specifically equipped for the children attending children's church during the service. (complete with changing table).
 In our new facility, there are also men's and women's restrooms off the foyer.
-The woman's bathroom has a changing table in it as well.
+Both the Men's and Ladies bathrooms have a changing table in it as well.